niko-achilles/niko-achilles/README.md

 I'm a passionate engineer, who creates with love and apply my skills in Software Engineering.
 Exposing myself to good architecture design and decision trade offs.

+AWS x 2 Certified 🏅
-- 5+ professional experience in Software Architecture, Strategy and modernization (learned Domain Driven Design by Eric Evans).
+Domain Driven Design professional (learned by Eric Evansd himself)

-- AWS Certified Cloud Practitioner.
-- AWS Certified Solutions Architect Associate.
+Coding in Javascript and Python.
+Data-ing in Postgres.

-On my free time I like to code in javascript and contribute to [@opentelemetry project](https://github.com/open-telemetry/opentelemetry-js)
+On my free time I contribute to [@opentelemetry project](https://github.com/open-telemetry/opentelemetry-js)

 ### Want to know more about me ?